Robert H. Hunt: Biography

 In 1859, Hunt headed west and ended up in Kansas City.
-Anti-slavery as he was, he lived on the Kansas side of the state line, where he engaged in farming.
+Being anti-slavery, he lived on the Kansas side of the state line, where he farmed.
 That same year, he married Miss Nellie Hoyne.
 With the outbreak of the Civil War in 1861, Hunt joined the Union Army as a private.
-He served for four years and eight months, moving up through the ranks, and eventually ending his service as a colonel.
+He served for four years and eight months, moving up through the ranks, and eventually ended his service as a colonel.

 During the war he was involved in many battles.
-Major Hunt directed the charge at the Battle of Mine Creek when Confederate General John S. Marmaduke was captured and Confederate General Sterling Price was defeated.
-Additionally, Major Hunt served as Chief of Artillery under General Samuel Curtis at the Battle of Westport and was wounded by "being hit in the head by a piece of an exploding Confederate shell."
+Hunt directed the charge at the Battle of Mine Creek when Confederate General John S. Marmaduke was captured and Confederate General Sterling Price was defeated.
+Major Hunt also served as Chief of Artillery under General Samuel Curtis at the Battle of Westport, and sustained a head wound.
 For his contributions during this battle, Major Hunt was breveted lieutenant colonel.

 In 1872, Colonel Hunt was elected the mayor of Kansas City, Missouri, serving one year.
 From 1874 to 1878, Colonel Hunt served on the Kansas City School Board.
 He died in 1908.